1952 Middle Tennessee Blue Raiders football team

 The 1952 Middle Tennessee Blue Raiders football team represented the Middle Tennessee State College—now known as Middle Tennessee State University—as a member of the Ohio Valley Conference (OVC) during the 1952 college football season.
-Led by sixth-year head coach Charles M. Murphy, the Blue Raiders compiled a record an overall record of 6–5 with a mark of 2–2 in conference play, placing fourth in the OVC.
+Led by sixth-year head coach Charles M. Murphy, the Blue Raiders compiled an overall record of 6–5 with a mark of 2–2 in conference play, placing fourth in the OVC.
 The team's captains were J. Lofton and John R. Smith.